System Shock 2 Fix Guide - Saleck.net

 EAX through OpenAL

 SS2Tool will turn this on by default but just in case you didn't enable it, EAX will now work in Shock 2 through the OpenAL library.
-You can get the OpenAL files from here
+You can get the OpenAL files from here or from my Dropbox here.

 Once you have installed them, Place them in your Shock 2 installation folder, start Shock 2 and go to Options > Audio and click on Hardware Acceleration until it shows the Option 'OpenAL'